Ritam-Guha/Py_FS/README.md

 ## 1. Wrapper-based Nature-inpsired Feature Selection
 Wrapper-based Nature-inspired methods are very popular feature selection approaches due to their efficiency and simplicity.
 These methods progress by introducing random set of candidate solutions (agents which are natural elements like particles, whales, bats etc.) and improving these solutions gradually by using guidance mechanisms from fitter agents.
 In order to calculate the fitness of the candidate solutions, wrappers require some learning algorithm (like classifiers) to calculate the goodness of a solution at every iteration.
 This makes wrapper methods extremely reliable but computationally expensive as well.

-Py_FS currently supports the following 12 filter-based FS methods:
+Py_FS currently supports the following 12 wrapper-based FS methods:
 * Binary Bat Algorithm (BBA)
 * Cuckoo Search Algorithm (CS)
 * Equilibrium Optimizer (EO)